HenrikJPetersen/UoScripts/README.md

 https://github.com/HenrikJPetersen/UoScripts/blob/main/CooldownsForNecro/CoolDowns.razor

 2.
-Add ALL of the script files to your script folder found here:
+Add ALL of the script files to your script folder, useally found in this folder:
 "Uo\ClassicUO\Data\Plugins\Assistant\Scripts"
+Do not put the cooldowns.xml file in your script folder.

 3.
 Set up the hotkeys.
 You need to change your spells lasttarget and target self.